jaschdev/ensf692Project_Group1_JasonC_JasonT/Report.md

 1. Choose whether to view reference maps (sector, ward, community) [9][10].
 2. Select the type of region: Sector, Ward, or Community.
+3. Choose whether to view a reference table with available locations to choose from in the chosen region
-3. Specify the exact name of the Sector, Ward, or Community.
+4. Specify the exact name of the Sector, Ward, or Community.
-4. Specify the year.
+5. Specify the year.

 The user must enter a Sector, Ward, Community, and year that exists in the dataset.
 If there is an invalid input, the user is prompted for re-entry without terminating the program.
 The program is also designed to handle case-sensitive inputs or extra spaces.

+After printing out a general stats table for the chosen region and year, plots are generated and further prompting appears:

+6. Choose whether or not to save the generated plot as a png into the /images folder repeating for all 4 plots
+7. Choose whether to re-run the visualizer with different chosen location and year repeating steps 1-6
+8. Choose whether to export dataframe as an excel file for separate viewing thereafter terminating the program

 ### Output

 The program returns general statistics and data plots for the selected region and year, including:

-- A text summary of basic descriptive statistics for the chosen region and year.
+- A text summary of basic descriptive statistics for the chosen region and year and how they compare to other locations of the same location type
-- A plot showing **crime count by category**.
-(A general plot across all years in Calgary is shown for comparison)
+- A bar chart of **crime count by category**.
+(A general line plot across all years in Calgary is shown for comparison) along with a corresponding pivot table of the same data but by month printed into the console
 - A bar chart of **monthly crime counts**.
-(A general plot across all years in Calgary is shown for comparison)
+(A general line plot across all years in Calgary is shown for comparison)
-- A scatter plot comparing **crime per capita vs median assessed value**.
+- A scatter plot comparing **crime per capita vs median assessed value** with the location highlighted for better viewing.
-- A scatter plot comparing **total crime count vs number of businesses**.
+- A scatter plot comparing **total crime count vs number of businesses** with the location highlighted for better viewing.

 The user is also prompted whether to analyze another region or quit.
 Upon quitting, the program thanks the user.